-- 1. Subdistrict A: No more than 2 parking spaces per dwelling unit for a maximum of 80 parking spaces to be provided as mix of surface and garage parking spaces, plus no more than 12 guest/visitor spaces. - 2.
-Subdistrict B: No less than 1.3 Parking spaces per dwelling unit for a maximum of 146 parking spaces to be provided as mix of surface and garage parking spaces.
+- Subdistrict A: No more than 2 parking spaces per dwelling unit for a maximum of 80 parking spaces to be provided as mix of surface and garage parking spaces, plus no more than 12 guest/visitor spaces.
+Each new townhouse unit shall contain a 1 or 2 car garage.
+Garaged parking for the rehabilitated units is permissible but explicitly not required. - Subdistrict B: No less than 1.3 Parking spaces per dwelling unit for a maximum of 146 parking spaces to be provided as mix of surface and garage parking spaces.
+The Subdistrict shall include adequate parking spaces for residents and their visitors.
+Parking spaces may be located in a parking garage(s) located beneath the building(s): however, secondary parking spaces for visitors, deliveries and guests may be located outside the building.